openclarity/docs.openclarity.io/content/docs/kubeclarity/concepts/sbom/_index.md

 ## Multiple SBOMs for accuracy

-KubeClarity can run multiple SBOM generators in parallel, and unify their results to generate a more accurate document.
+Kubernetes Security can run multiple SBOM generators in parallel, and unify their results to generate a more accurate document.

-In such cases, KubeClarity compiles a merged SBOM from multiple open-source analyzers, and delivers a comprehensive SBOM document report.
-Although KubeClarity does not generate SBOMs, it integrates with popular generators so that a combined document can provide amplified inputs that can be further analyzed using vulnerability scanners.
+In such cases, Kubernetes Security compiles a merged SBOM from multiple open-source analyzers, and delivers a comprehensive SBOM document report.
+Although Kubernetes Security does not generate SBOMs, it integrates with popular generators so that a combined document can provide amplified inputs that can be further analyzed using vulnerability scanners.
 Leveraging multiple SBOM documents can improve visibility into software dependency posture.

-KubeClarity formats the merged SBOM to comply with the input requirements of vulnerability scanners before starting vulnerability scans.
+Kubernetes Security formats the merged SBOM to comply with the input requirements of vulnerability scanners before starting vulnerability scans.

-> Note: KubeClarity can merge vulnerability scans from various sources like Grype and Trivy to generate a robust vulnerability scan report.
+> Note: Kubernetes Security can merge vulnerability scans from various sources like Grype and Trivy to generate a robust vulnerability scan report.

 ## Scan SBOM documents for vulnerabilities